iclr-blogposts/2026/_posts/2026-04-27-useful-calibrated-uncertainties.md

 Calibration, as it is defined in deep learning, is not an intuitive concept to understand.
 As such, paper authors tend to first motivate it using imprecise, but more intuitive natural language, like in the example above.
 We will instead start with a clear and general explanation of calibration to the reader as a basis for the rest of the blogpost.

 For a model to be calibrated, when it predicts a certain probability distribution over different outcomes, the real-world frequency of said outcomes should match that probability distribution.<d-footnote>We will focus on distributions over discrete outcomes in this blogpost as it is the most common setting for calibration.</d-footnote> A widely used example is weather forecasting: over a long run of days, it should rain on 70% of the days which have 70% chance of rain forecasted.
-Explicitly in natural language a calibrated model is one where
+Explicitly, in natural language, a calibrated model is one where,

 $$
 \begin{array}{l}
 \text{empirical frequency of outcomes when } \\
-\text{corresponding probabilities are predicted}，
+\text{probabilities for those outcomes are predicted}
 \end{array}
-= \text{ those predicted probabilities}
+= \text{ those predicted probabilities},
 $$

-or for a binary event (e.g. rain or no rain), a simpler version is
+or for a binary $\text{event}$ (e.g. rain or no rain), a simpler version is

 $$
 \begin{array}{l}
 \text{empirical frequency of event occurring when } \\
 \text{a given probability of event is predicted}
 \end{array}
-= \text{ that predicted probability}，
+= \text{ that predicted probability},
 \tag{1}\label{eq:calib-natlang}
 $$